TechnoMage21/Readme.md/README.md

 # Welcome to My Profile! 👋

-Hi, I’m **Om Gupta** – a passionate Web Developer with a love for **Frontend Development**.
+Hi, I’m **Om Gupta** – a passionate Web Developer with a love for **Full Stack Software Developer**.
 Whether you're here to explore my work, collaborate on exciting projects, or just want to know more about me, I’m happy you stopped by!

 ## 🚀 About Me

 - 🔭 **Currently working on**: Updating my personal website and exploring new frameworks.
-- 🌱 **Learning**: Frontend Development (React), diving into **Laravel** soon!
+- 🌱 **Learning**: Frontend Development (React), Boostrap
 - 👯 **Looking to collaborate on**: Web Development projects, especially Frontend & UI/UX.
 - 💬 **Ask me about**: Web Development, SQL, Web Design, Basic Encryption, and more!
 - 📫 **How to reach me**: Connect with me on [LinkedIn](https://www.linkedin.com/in/om-gupta-a54747319/).